-- 3.8.3 Where there is title transfer, the Collateral received should be held by the Depositary, or its agent. - 3.8.4 When the Collateral given in the form of cash exposes the Company to a credit risk vis-à-vis the trustee of this Collateral, such exposure shall be subject to the 20% limitation as laid down in section 2.6 above. - 3.8.5 During the duration of the agreement, non-cash Collateral cannot be sold, re-invested or pledged. - 3.8.6 Cash received as Collateral may only be: - (a) placed on deposit with entities prescribed in Article 50(f) of Directive 2009/65/EC; - (b) invested in high quality government bonds; - (c) used for the purpose of reverse repurchase agreements provided the transactions are with credit institutions subject to prudential supervision and the Company can recall at any time the full amount of the cash on an accrued basis; and - (d) invested in short term money market funds as defined in the ESMA Guidelines on a common definition of European Money Market Funds.
+- shares or units issued by money market-type UCIs calculating a daily net asset value and having a rating of AAA or its equivalent; - (d) shares or units issued by UCITS investing mainly in bonds/ shares mentioned under e) and f) hereunder; - bonds issued or guaranteed by first class issuers offering an adequate liquidity; or - (f) shares admitted to or dealt in on a regulated market of a Member State of the European Union or on a stock exchange of a Member State of the OECD, provided that these shares are included in a main index. - 4.8.3 Where there is title transfer, the Collateral received should be held by the Depositary, or its agent.
+This is not applicable in the event that there is no title transfer in which case the Collateral will be held by a third party custodian which is subject to prudential supervision, and which is unrelated to the provider of the Collateral. - 4.8.4 When the Collateral given in the form of cash exposes the Company to a credit risk vis-à-vis the trustee of this Collateral, such exposure shall be subject to the 20% limitation as laid down in section 2.6 above. - 4.8.5 During the duration of the agreement, non-cash Collateral cannot be sold, re-invested or pledged. - 4.8.6 Cash received as Collateral may only be: - (a) placed on deposit with entities prescribed in Article 50(f) of Directive 2009/65/EC; - (b) invested in high quality government bonds; - (c) used for the purpose of reverse repurchase agreements provided the transactions are with credit institutions subject to prudential supervision and the Company can recall at any time the full amount of the cash on an accrued basis; and - invested in short term money market funds as defined in the MMF Regulations.